KiMani Bridges + Claude Debussy

-Thies enjoys a diverse career as an orchestral soloist, recitalist, chamber musician, and recording artist.
-He has already performed 40 different concerti with orchestras all over the world, including Russia’s Saint Petersburg Philharmonic, New Zealand’s Auckland Philharmonia, and the Mexico City Philharmonic.
+Robert enjoys a diverse career as an orchestral soloist, recitalist, chamber musician, and recording artist.
+He has already performed 40 different concerti with orchestras all over the world, including the Saint Petersburg (RUSSIA) Philharmonic, Auckland Philharmonia, Louisville Orchestra, and the Mexico City Philharmonic.

-As a Steinway artist and recitalist, he has developed a reputation for his “genuine” interpretations of intriguing and delicately balanced programs.
-Under the sponsorship of Community Concerts, he completed a forty-city tour of the United States in 2001.
+As a Steinway Artist and frequent recitalist in the United States and abroad, Robert has developed a reputation as a “genuine” and “sincere” artist, creating delicately balanced programs and performing in a manner to draw focus to the composer rather than to himself.
+In 2001, under the auspices of Community Concerts, he completed a forty-city tour of the United States.
 In May 1999, he performed in the Hermitage Theater in St. Petersburg, Russia.
-Two years earlier he worked with the late Henryk Gorecki in the US premiere of his Piano Sonata.
+Two years earlier he worked with the late Henryk Gorecki in the U.S. premiere of his Piano Sonata.

-Thies is highly sought after as a recital partner and collaborator in both instrumental and vocal chamber music.
-He frequently shares the stage with members of the LA Philharmonic and the LA Chamber Orchestra.
-Offstage he is in high demand for special recording projects by contemporary composers, and he often appears on soundtracks for film and television.
-Ten years ago Thies founded the Thies Consort, an ensemble that presents unique programs thematically bound by composer, cultural or historical connections.
+Robert is highly sought after as a recital partner and collaborator in both instrumental and vocal chamber music.
+Offstage he is in high demand for special recording projects by contemporary